Effects of wavelength on vortex structure and turbulence kinetic energy transfer of flow over undulated cylinders: Results and Discussion

-The variation in the mean velocity profiles indicates that changes in undulation frequency result in flow pattern variation.
-To visualize flow structures, isosurfaces of nondimensional $Q$ are plotted in figure \ref{fig:Qisosurfaces} and colored by $z$-vorticity with red indicating positive and blue indicating negative vorticity.
-The shed structures behind the $\lambda=1$ and 2 models are similar to a typical von K\'{a}rm\'{a}n street.
-However, the $\lambda=2$ case includes additional waviness in the spanwise vortex rolls, and braid-like structures form between rolls creating three-dimensional flow structures.
-Flow over the $\lambda=3.43$ and $\lambda=5$ models is fully three-dimensional with hairpin vortex structures developing in the wake.
-The structures behind $\lambda=3.43$ alternate shedding from top and bottom for each wavelength section along the span.
-However, the $\lambda=5$ case develops vortex structures that are shed in tandem along the span rather than alternating.
+In the wake of a smooth circular cylinder at similar $\Rey$, it is common for the flow to develop vortex dislocations along the spanwise length in addition to Mode-A instability \cite{gerrard_wakes_1978,williamson_natural_1992}.
+These intermittent occurrences lead to a break in the periodicity of Mode-A instability and typically cause a large decrease in the drag force time history \cite{behara_wake_2010}.
+Examination of force data indicates no such intermittent variations for any of the whisker-inspired models at this $\Rey$.
+Flow over the $\lambda=3.43$ and $\lambda=5$ models is periodic in time as shown by the lift force and three-dimensional with hairpin vortex structures developing in the wake.
+The $\lambda=5$ case develops vortex structures that are shed in tandem along the span.
+However, the structures behind $\lambda=3.43$ alternate shedding from top and bottom at 180 degrees of phase for each wavelength section along the span resulting in a near zero instantaneous $C_L$ as upper and lower forces work to negate one another.
 For both of these cases, the undulations are spaced far enough apart that the spanwise coherent vortex structures do not interfere with one another as they develop and convect downstream.
+The wavy cylinder geometry also displays three-dimensional flow structure distortion due to changes in wavelength \cite{lam_effects_2009,zhang_piv_2005}.
+At wavelengths where forces were minimal, Lam \& Lin \cite{lam_effects_2009} hypothesize that the introduction of additional streamwise vorticity tends to stabilize the two-dimensional spanwise vorticity of the free shear layers and thus prevent roll-up.
 The $\lambda=6.86$ case contains a combination of patterns.
 Hairpin-like features are visible downstream of peak cross-sections, while largely two-dimensional roller-type structures appear downstream of the trough.
 The larger distance between undulations, and subsequently between hairpin structures, enables the development of additional vortex rollers.
-In contrast, the close spanwise spacing of the hairpin vortices in the $\lambda=3.43$ and 5 cases prevents shear layer roll-up.
+In contrast, the close spanwise spacing of the hairpin vortices in the $\lambda=3.43$ and 5 cases prevents shear layer roll-up behind trough regions of the geometry.